 - Injury to the mouth or face

-- Loose tooth: When you have a loose tooth, try keeping the tooth in place by biting down on it.
-This should hold it until you can see a dentist to stabilize and treat the tooth.
+- Loose tooth: If a tooth is loose, try keeping the tooth in place by biting down on it.
+This should hold it until Dr. Evans can stabilize and treat the tooth.

-- Knocked out tooth: If your tooth has been knocked out, it needs to be kept clean.
-Pick it up by the crown, not by the roots, and rinse it off without touching the roots.
-You can try to put the tooth back in its socket by holding it in place and biting down.
-If that is not possible, then place the tooth in milk or water, or hold it in your cheek.
-It is crucial that you follow these steps and get to your dentist as soon as possible to save the tooth.
+- Knocked out tooth: If your tooth has been knocked out, save it!
+Pick it up by the crown, not by the roots, and very gently rinse it with warm water or milk– without touching the roots.
+Your best best is to try to put the tooth back in its socket by holding it in place and biting down if possible.
+Keeping the tooth in your mouth is actually best until you can see the dentist.

 - Tissue Trauma: These types of traumas include any severe injuries such as a cut, wound, or abrasion in the mouth, cheek, or tongue.
-If you have this type of injury, wash the wound with warm water and cover the area with gauze.
-After that, get to the dentist or hospital right away for professional care.
+If you have this type of injury, wash the wound with warm water and cover the area with gauze, then get to the dentist or hospital right away for professional care.

 - A cracked or fractured tooth: This type of injury affects the inside and outside of your tooth.
-If this occurs be sure to rinse it with warm water and use pain meds or ice packs to reduce the swelling until you can see your dentist.
+If this occurs be sure to rinse it with warm water and use pain meds or ice packs to reduce the swelling until we can see you.

 Along with these tips, visiting your dentist regularly is the best way to avoid a dental emergency because your dentist can look for weakened or decaying teeth.
 Dr. Evans will help you avoid a dental emergency during your office visit.
 Click here to request an appointment or call our office today at (775) 829-7700.
 Located in Reno, NV, we proudly welcome residents from South Meadows, Double Diamond, Caughlin Ranch, Donner Springs, Meadowood, Sommersett, Arrowcreek, and all surrounding communities.